 The design shows a few of the gestures we can follow to lead a more sustainable lifestyle.
-As you have a closer look, these ideas seem to be coming from a person that lives in a big city, which you can have a hint off from the quite fancy dress code of the ladies that are displayed in 'Eco Eco'.
-As Irina and Sara are both currently living in Berlin it is easy to see where they get their inspiration from.
+As Irina and Sara are both currently living in Berlin it is easy to see where they get their inspiration from - the dress code is quite extravagant.
 They love the extroverted styles you see on the streets of Kreuzberg and the fact that you can wear whatever you want without being judged.

-One gesture is using a bicycle rather than a car, which totally makes sense in bigger cities where it is the much faster way of moving from one place to the other.
-The brand loves cities' effort to turn car lanes into bicycles lanes and the change of infrastructure that comes with it.
-The role model is Copenhagen, where nearly two thirds of the population moves around on bicycles.
-Their good infrastructure allows cyclist to move around easily and to feel safe.
-The shift of cyclist being the 'bosses of the street' rather than cars is what currently takes place in Berlin - let the cyclists win!
+Another gesture is using a bicycle rather than a car, which totally makes sense in bigger cities.
+In the end it is a much faster way of moving from one place to the other.
+We love cities' effort to turn car lanes into bicycles lanes and the change of infrastructure that comes with it.
+The role model is Copenhagen, where nearly two thirds of the population move around on bicycles.

-The main elements of the 'Eco Eco' print are a variety of plants - they calm us down, make us happy and give us the sweet task of taking care of another living being.
+The main elements of the 'Eco Eco' print are a variety of plants - they calm us down and give us the sweet task of taking care of another living being.
 Urban gardening is the result of people in cities wanting to plant, grow and take care of plants and the more green spaces a city has the more liveable it is.

 And last but not least... there is a completely random element.
 The bengal tiger made it into the 'Eco Eco' print as designer Irina was surprised and sad that there is only so few left of them.
-It is on the list of species that are in danger of extinction so they definitely would benefit from us leading a more sustainable life.
+It is on the list of species that are in danger of extinction.

 Thanks for reading this post and stay tuned for the upcoming design presentations!